 - 1 tablespoon extra virgin olive oil

-- 1 medium sweet potato peeled and finely chopped
+- 1 medium sweet potato peeled and chopped

 - 3/4 cup uncooked brown rice

 - 3 cups gluten free vegetable or chicken broth

 - Preheat the oven to 350° F. Spray an 8 quart casserole dish with cooking spray.